Bridgeview/Greenlawn, Baltimore

-The park plays an important role in supporting youth recreation and community engagement in Bridgeview/Greenlawn and the surrounding neighborhoods.

 Architecture and parks

-Bridgeview/Greenlawn is part of the Edmondson Avenue Historic District, which includes daylight rowhouses, Gothic-style churches, and early-to-mid 20th century civic buildings.
-While it lacks large parks within its boundaries, the neighborhood benefits from proximity to Edmondson Village green space and is a short drive from Druid Hill Park, one of the oldest large landscaped urban parks in the U.S., notable for its Victorian-era design and historic architecture.
+Bridgeview/Greenlawn is part of the Edmondson Avenue Historic District, which includes **daylight rowhouses**, Gothic-style churches, and early-to-mid 20th century civic buildings.
+While it lacks large parks within its boundaries, the neighborhood benefits from proximity to Edmondson Village green space and is a short drive from **Druid Hill Park**, one of the oldest large landscaped urban parks in the U.S., notable for its Victorian-era design and historic architecture.